-Each individual life is an asset, valuable just by being.
-This as a participant in the economy, and as data.
-In addition everyone is likely to become a recipient of some form of universal basic income or universal basic capital in the future.
-Therefore individuals could be tokenized on the block chain, unlocking their potential economic value.
-It may sound utopian yet it might be a financing mechanism to fund people throughout their lives, if used within reasonable limits.
+Each individual life is an asset, valuable just by being, as well as a participant in the economy, and as data.
+In addition, everyone is likely to become a recipient of some form of universal basic income or universal basic capital in the future.
+Therefore, individuals could be tokenized on the block chain, unlocking their potential economic value.
+It may sound utopian but it might be a financing mechanism to fund people throughout their lives, if used within reasonable limits.

-You could also imagine each citizen having a minimum value as a share of a nation’s economic pie.
-That threshold could be underwritten by governments and by their worth as data.
-Thus all are stakeholders in the economy no matter what and can be actors in the economy throughout their lives.
+You could also imagine each citizen having a minimum value as a share of a nations economic pie.
+That threshold could be underwritten by governments and based on their worth as data.
+Thus, all are stakeholders in the economy no matter what and can be actors in the economy throughout their lives.

 Inequality has historically been dealt with using the redistribution of taxation.
 Predistribution is more empowering and inclusive, making everyone a participant.
 Meanwhile, the rebalancing is happening through wage growth which is direct and fair, yet also creates inflation.